CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

     Transformation of the cone of vision

+Rotation and translation are both isometric transformations meaning area and volume of the cone are preserved :cite:`Gentle_2007` (p.175).

 A unit quaterion :math:`\textbf{q}` is used in order to construct the rotation matrix.
 With rotation axis :math:`\vec{b}` and angle :math:`\beta` the quaternion is given by

 .. math::